GeorgeNAL/NALathletics-blog/_posts/2022-09-07-track-field-pickleball.md

 Like any successful sport, [pickleball offers a plethora of lessons](https://www.ppatour.com/) for any other sport looking to grow or find traction.
 Because this blog is about track & field, we’re going to focus on an aspect that is so basic that it wouldn’t even appear on any other sport’s “lessons learned” list because no other sport would need to hear it, let alone consider it a lesson to be learned.

 <h4>Q: Why is so much investment money pouring into pickleball?
-A: Because people with money want to invest, and the people operating the sport welcome investment.
+\nA: Because people with money want to invest, and the people operating the sport welcome investment.
 </h4>

 Track & field does not have a money problem.
 Millions of dollars flow through the sport every year.

 Note my always careful word choice: flow through.
 Money flows from benefactors, through 501(c)3’s, to athletes, coaches or other non-profits (e.g., clubs) and right on out of the sport.

 None of those millions from people who have made millions (maybe even a [few in the Three Comma Club](https://www.youtube.com/watch?v=xzMUrB-Um1Y)) invest their money in the sport.
-Unlike the people who have invested in lacrosse, golf (TopGolf et al, not the Saudis), women’s hockey, padel and now pickleball, track & field’s donors – that’s what they are – are not trying to expand the value of their money through the sport so as to get a return on their investment or enjoy the perks of being a professional team owner.
+Unlike the people who have invested in lacrosse, golf (TopGolf et al, not the Saudis), [women’s hockey](https://nalathletics.com/blog/2022/08/16/track-field-niche-sport-attendance-salaries), padel and now pickleball, track & field’s donors – that’s what they are – are not trying to expand the value of their money through the sport so as to get a return on their investment or enjoy the perks of being a professional team owner.
 Nor are they even trying to get the sport to where they don’t have to keep writing one way checks every year.
 Unless part of what they are after are those sweet sweet tax deductions.

-Maybe there are just no worthwhile properties for potential investors to invest in?
-Or no commercial properties at all?
+Maybe there are just no worthwhile properties for potential investors to invest in.
+Or no commercial properties at all.
 Even if that were the case, and it’s not (we have no doubt the [American Track League](https://nalathletics.com/blog/2021/02/22/four-questions-american-track-league-nbigp) or [Sound Running](https://nalathletics.com/blog/2021/06/14/viewership-ratings-track-and-field-ppv) could benefit from the money and professional management – though would they be savvy enough to take it?), people who can give that much money first must know how to create it.
 They could start something on their own, or spark and seed something still in the ideation phase.
 Or hold a pitch competition.
 Or lure a few serial entrepreneurs away from those other sports now off the runway.

 There’s any number of ways they could [build commercial enterprises within track & field](https://nalathletics.com/blog/2020/09/21/retiring-nike-exec-career-explains-track-and-field), and then manage them professionally so the success of the venture and success of the sport brings them a return on investment.